 Chitwan National Park - 2 nights

-Arrive at your lodge on the outskirts of the National Park in time for lunch.
-There will be plenty of time to relax and settle into your lodge, before embarking on your afternoon activity.
+Depart Pokhara in the direction of the Indian border, to Chitwan National Park.
+Arrive at your lodge on the outskirts of the National Park in time for lunch, and take time to unwind before embarking upon an afternoon of personalised activities.

-Tiger Tops Tharu Lodge is unique in that there is no fixed programme.
-On arrival, one of the lodge team will talk you through the available activity options and personalise your programme according to your preferences.
-Wildlife spotting can be enjoyed by boat along the Narayani River, by open-top jeep, and on foot through the jungle, which is a particularly exhilarating experience.
-The lodge naturalists have recorded over 300 species of bird in the surrounding habitats and you can also join them on a bird-watching tour.
-The animals of Chitwan share the landscape with the indigenous Tharu tribe and there is the opportunity to visit nearby Tharu villages, learn about their age-old traditions and the simple lifestyle of this farming community.
+Tiger Tops Tharu Lodge takes a unique approach to its activities, and your experience will be entirely tailored to your own preferences and wishes.
+You could go wildlife spotting by boat along the Narayani River, by open-top jeep, or on foot through the jungle, which is a particularly exhilarating experience.
+The lodge naturalists have recorded over 300 species of bird in the surrounding habitats and you can join them for a bespoke bird-watching tour.
+You can also visit nearby Tharu villages to learn about the region’s indiginous traditions and talk with locals about daily life in their farming communities

-Overnight at Tiger Tops Tharu Lodge, Chitwan National Park.
-Our Policy on Wildlife Projects and Sanctuaries To read more on our approach to elephant projects please click here
+Our Policy on Wildlife Projects and Sanctuaries.
+Read more on our approach to elephant projects.

 Click to discover more...